prebid/prebid.github.io/dev-docs/publisher-api-reference-old.md

 {: .alert.alert-danger :}
 This method is deprecated as of version 0.27.0 and will be removed in version 1.0 (scheduled for release Q4 2017).
 Please use [`setConfig`](#module_pbjs.setConfig) instead.

-This method is used to configure which price bucket is used for the `hb_pb` keyword.
-For an example showing how to use this method, see the [Simplified price bucket setup](/dev-docs/examples/simplified-price-bucket-setup.html).
+This function defines the price bucket granularity setting that will be used for the `hb_pb` keyword.

 Accepted values: